PerfectlySoft/Perfect-Crypto/README.md

 This package wraps up some of the functionality provided by OpenSSL and adds a Swift layer on top of it.
 The main features are:

 * Extensions for String, [UInt8] and UnsafeRawBufferPointer that provide simple encode, decode, digest and cipher operations.
+* JWT (JSON Web Token) generation and validation.
+* Generation of arbitrary amounts of random data.
+* Swift wrappers around OpenSSL BIOs, providing chainable, filterable byte IO sinks and sources.
 * Convenience functions for creating Strings given non-null terminated UTF8 containing UnsafeRawBufferPointer or [UInt8] objects.
-* Swift wrappers around OpenSSL BIOs, providing chainable, filterable byte IO sinks and sources.

 ## Usage Exmaples